Merdeka/Arduino-ModelRail/Loconet_6040_PCA9685/README.md

+# LocoNet 6040 Conversion
-# This is code for the conversion of a Marklin 6040 to loconet using an Arduino a MCP23016 port expander and a PCA9685
+This is code for the conversion of a Marklin 6040 to loconet using an Arduino a MCP23016 port expander and a PCA9685